Categoricity and amalgamation for AEC and $ \kappa $ measurable: -saturated models

 There are now two tasks at hand.
-First of all, we shall explain how to construct these entities (THE CONSTRUCTION).
-Then we shall use them to build a nice $\ov\th$-saturated model (PROVING Pr$(\ov\th)$).
-From the uniqueness of $\ov\th$-saturated models it will thus follow that Pr$(\ov\th)$ holds.
+First of all, we shall explain how to construct these entities (THE CONSTRUCTION, below).
+Then we shall use them to build a nice $\ov\th$-saturated model (PROVING $\Pr(\ov\th)$, below).
+From the uniqueness of $\ov\th$-saturated models it will thus follow that $\Pr(\ov\th)$ holds.